nodyyu89/markov-logic-network-smoker-scenario/README.md

 A simple python script makes use of Pracmln for social modeling and link prediction in complex network

 To start:
-please pip install pracmln first before running the main.py
+1. please pip install pracmln, dnutils and other libraries first before running the main.py
+2. unzip the folder, change the root folder to the unzip folder and run the main.py

 Pracmln is a time and pc memory consuming package, so it is recommended to run it in a server